 Following a hurricane or other disaster, getting back to normal can take some time.
 To assist in the recovery process, the Triple-I has compiled useful information around post-disaster safety and insurance coverage questions, with detailed guidance on how to file a claim.
-In addition, resources specific to Alabama, Florida, Louisiana, Mississippi and Texas affected by recent storms are included.

 Following a hurricane, new perils brought by the storm can pose risks.
 And if you have evacuated, it might not be safe to go back home.
 The following articles provide information and guidance to keep you and your loved ones safe in the aftermath.

 In the aftermath of a hurricane or natural disaster, policyholders may have questions about the insurance process, including what is covered and what isn’t.
 Here are some answers to many of these common questions about home, auto, flood and other coverages.